Bilyard History, Family Crest & Coats of Arms

-Another 331 words (24 lines of text) covering the years 1109, 1485, 1537, 1602, 1612, 1619, 1640, 1660, 1670, 1685, 1716, 1729, 1743, 1781, and 1814 are included under the topic Early Bilyard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bilyard research.
+Another 157 words (11 lines of text) covering the years 1109, 1485, 1660, 1612, 1685, 1670, 1729, 1716, 1781, 1743, 1814, 1602, 1537, 1619, 1640, 1690, 1746, 1689, 1690, 1743 and 1746 are included under the topic Early Bilyard History in all our PDF Extended History products and printed products wherever possible.

 Bilyard Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Bilyard family name include Hilliard, Hildyard, Hillard, Hildheard and others.

 Early Notables of the Bilyard family (pre 1700)

-Another 30 words (2 lines of text) are included under the topic Early Bilyard Notables in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) are included under the topic Early Bilyard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bilyard family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Bilyard surname or a spelling variation of the name include: John and Gregory Hilliard, who settled in Virginia in 1623; Charles Hilliard settled in Virginia in 1635; George Hilliard settled in Virginia in 1659.